daostack/arc.js_legacy/README.md

 Although one can [obtain wrappers from getDeployedContracts](#obtain-a-wrapper-from-getdeployedcontracts), it is not the most efficient way.
 See the following sections for better ways of instantiating Arc.js contract wrappers.

-### Obtain the Names and Addresses of a DAO's Schemes
+### Obtain the names and addresses of a DAO's schemes

 You may obtain the names and addresses of all of the schemes that are registered with a DAO using `DAO.getSchemes`: